1. What is the difference between Bash/Shell, perl, python scripting languages?

 const works by making it appear inside the method that you have a const reference to each data member.
 Thus, if you try to change the data member the compiler will flag an error.

 A non-const object can call const and no-const methods.
 However, a const object can only call const methods.
+Note that const objects can still be destroyed, and their destructor can be called.
+You shouldn't try to mark the destructor const.

 Syntax of a const method: